The rain hadn't stopped in over a day.

 No more hiding.
 No more running.

 Mark knew fear.
-He'd sold it in boardrooms and bought it in blood.
+He'd sold it in boardrooms, bought it with blood.

-He started with the two most volatile groups on campus: the Dredgeborn and the Runebreakers.
+He started with the two most volatile factions on campus: the Dredgeborn and the Runebreakers.

-The Dredgeborn were alchemy-ravaged outcasts, bloodlines mutated by exposure to corrupted mana.
-Half-banned from duels, barely tolerated in class, they lived in the old sub-level dorms.
-Mark found them in a chamber lit by green flame and scattered with broken relics.
+The Dredgeborn were outcasts, twisted by corrupted mana.
+Half-banned from duels, barely tolerated in classes, they lived in the old sub-level dorms.
+The chamber Mark found them in was lit by green flames that cast jagged shadows across broken relics and shattered crystal.

 "You're feared.
 Misunderstood.
 Used.
 Sound familiar?"

-"You don't need pity," he continued.
+"You don't need pity," he continued, stepping closer.
 "You need purpose.
 I don't offer safety.
 I offer vengeance.
 When the tower falls, I'll make sure your names are written on its bones."

-One of them stepped forward — a girl with stone-like skin and glowing veins.
+One of them stepped forward—a girl with stone-like skin, veins glowing faintly like molten metal.

-The girl tilted her head.
+The girl tilted her head, skeptical.
 "You'll die before this school changes."

 Mark smiled.
 "Then I'll haunt its ruins as a king."